Leeds North East

 Police Priority - Residential Burglary - Overnight offences in the villages of Shadwell, Scarcroft, Bardsey and Collingham.
 The police will tackle this through the use of intelligence led patrols at the key times to disrupt and deter offences and we will utilise crime prevention methods to target harden properties in the area.

-Public Priority - Quad bikes, particularly in the areas of the Miles Hills, St. Martins, Scott Hall Playing Fields and Potternewton Park.
+Public Priority - Off-road vehicles, particularly in the areas of the Miles Hills, St. Martins, Scott Hall Playing Fields and Potternewton Park.
 The police will use community intelligence as well as targeted patrols to identify owners and riders and deal with any offences robustly.

 Police - Priority - Anti-social behaviour in Potternewton, Chapel Allerton and Roundhay Park.
 We will address this through the use of high visibility patrols to engage with the public and to be a visible deterrent to anti-social behaviour.